Ian Rogers (writer)

 Ian Rogers (born October 17, 1976) is a Canadian writer of supernatural and horror fiction.
 His debut collection, Every House Is Haunted, was the winner of the 2013 ReLit Award in the short fiction category.
-A story from the collection, "The House on Ashley Avenue," was a nominee for the 2012 Shirley Jackson Award in the novelette category and is currently in development as a Netflix film produced by Sam Raimi.
+A story from the collection, "The House on Ashley Avenue," was a finalist for the 2012 Shirley Jackson Award in the novelette category and is currently in development as a feature film produced by Sam Raimi and Roy Lee.

 Rogers is related to the late folk musician Stan Rogers and his brother Garnet Rogers.

 Rogers is based in Peterborough, Ontario, and has worked as a webmaster and communications assistant for the city of Kawartha Lakes.